health benefits of clay pot cooking

 Is there room in your kitchen for one more kitchen utensil?
 Whether there is or not, I'm going to suggest that you make space for a clay pot.

-I always wanted to start cooking in a Clay pot for a long time.
-But after organising an Ayurvedic Cooking course for the Art of Living in Mumbai my wish finally changed into reality.
-(Ayurveda strongly recommends Clay pot Cooking due to its numerous health benefits).
-And as luck would have it I met Sheetal Tank on one of the Whatsapp groups who is a fourth generation potter.
+I always wanted to start cooking in a clay pot for a long time.
+But after organising an Ayurvedic Cooking course for the Art of Living in Mumbai, my wish finally changed into reality.
+(Ayurveda strongly recommends clay pot Cooking due to its numerous health benefits).
+And as luck would have it, I met Sheetal Tank on one of the WhatsApp groups, who is a 4th-generation potter.
 Her workshop and residence are at Dharavi.

 Finally, the day came when I went to meet Sheetal.
-She very whole-heartedly showed me around and explained the benefits of cooking in clay pots.
-She very patiently explained the kind of mud she uses, which is totally lead-free.
+Whole-heartedly, she showed me around and explained the benefits of cooking in clay pots.
+She was patient in explaining the kind of mud she uses, which is totally lead-free.
 I bought quite a few pots; of different sizes and use - one big pot to make dal, one small to make sabzi and more.

 After starting cooking in the clay pot I thought of conducting a cooking session on healthy cooking in clay pots, which is due next month.
 And hence this article.